wehlutyk/thesis/content/1-introduction-2-review.md

 He substantiates this by relying heavily on contemporary cognitive science, and in particular by adopting and extending the view of the modularity of mind initially defended by @fodor_modularity_1983 (his view goes further than Fodor's, as he argues for a *massive modularity of mind* applying not only to perception but also to conceptual processes).
 Combining this view with epidemiology of representations, Sperber argues, results in a theory avoiding both the blank slate approach to psychology [@sperber_explaining_1996, p.
 63-66] and a naive application of neo-darwinist formalism to the specific case of culture [@sperber_explaining_1996, p.
 101], while still being able to account for the diversity of cultures [@sperber_explaining_1996, p.
 120].
 This specificity of CAT is often highlighted as one of the main differences with DIT [@sterelny_cultural_2017, p.
 47];
-CAT agrees nonetheless with the idea of gene-culture coevolution developed by DIT [@sperber_explaining_1996, p.
+CAT is nonetheless compatible with the idea of gene-culture co-evolution developed by DIT [@sperber_explaining_1996, p.
 114], and most authors consider that both theories are compatible but have different core focuses [@sterelny_cultural_2017; @acerbi_if_2015].

 The space opened by the development of DIT and CAT has generated much debate [see e.g. the peer commentary to @mesoudi_towards_2006] and some heated criticisms [@ingold_trouble_2007; @mesoudi_science_2007].
 \add{lewens-cultural-2012, p.
 461-2. and that paper for more discussion.}